smartcontractkit/external-adapters-js/packages/sources/coinbase-prime/README.md

 ---

-## Wallets Endpoint
+## Wallet Endpoint

-`wallets` is the only supported name for this endpoint.
+`wallet` is the only supported name for this endpoint.

 ### Input Params